roysubs/custom_bash/README.md

 When you restart the instance, VS Code sessions will not reconnect, but just close VS Code (it will cache the scripts).
 When you restart
 VS Code (e.g. `code .`) against the same files, VS Code will reopen with a connection to the scripts and you can continue.

-# Terminating/Rebooting WSL sessions, and Systemd incompatibility
+# Motr on systemd incompatibility

 You can terminate a single WSL instance from PowerShell as follows (will terminate the Hyper-V VN immediately):
 `wsl -t <distro-name>   # or --terminate`